glic3rinu/passlib/docs/lib/passlib.hash.msdcc.rst

 4. The username from step 3 is appended to the digest from step 2; and the MD4 digest of the result is calculated.
-5. The result of step 4 is encoded into hexidecimal, this is the DCC hash.
+5. The result of step 4 is encoded into hexadecimal, this is the DCC hash.

 Security Issues